pranavvp10/pranavvp10/README.md

 **I’m an enthusiastic and aspiring Software Developer, with an avid passion for Machine Learning and Web Development using Flask.
 Other than this I'm also interested in Sports Analytics.**

-I’m currently learning Flask Web Framework, React Native, Web Scraping and Deep Learning
+I’m currently learning Flask Web Framework, Web Scraping and Deep Learning